 Nowadays there are two versions available of the iBooster by Bosch, GEN1 and GEN2.
 The GEN1 is typically found in the Tesla Model S and the GEN2 in the Tesla Model 3.
 Both master cilinders have a bore of 26 mm and the brake nuts used are M12x1 (tightening torque 16 Nm).
 It is a staged master cilinder connecting to the front and rear brakes (see below).
 In my setup the pedal travel resulted in a 15 cm3 brake fluid volume displacement.
 In the below sections you will find the differences between the two generations of iBoosters.

-The GEN1 iBooster weighs 5 kg and the length from flange to the end of the reservoir is 32 cm.
+The GEN1 iBooster weighs 5 kg.
+The length of a Tesla Model S version from flange to the end of the reservoir is 32 cm.
 Center to top is 12,5 cm and to bottom is 9 cm.
 Overall width is 15,5 cm (center to ECU edge is 8,5 cm).
 The booster can be rotated to align the ECU either at the right or left hand side.

 For my 1967 Volvo Amazon I developed a mount using an old original master brake cilinder, some tube and the above weld adapter for installing the iBooster.
 Due to the weight of the brake booster I did add an additional mount at the front.